H7AM0/GmailBox/README.md

 # GmailBox

-> With this library, you can create random Gmail and receive messages
+> Using this library, you can create a random temporary Gmail and receive messages.

 ## Install :
 ```commandline